SysBioChalmers/Kluyveromyces_marxianus-GEM/.github/CONTRIBUTING.md

 ### Reviewing pull requests

 Every pull request must be approved by at least one reviewer before it can be merged.
 When reviewing someone else's pull request, keep in mind the following aspects:
-* **Compatibility:** First of all, make sure that the model is still compatible with the loading/saving wrappers (`loadYeastModel.m` & `saveYeastModel.m`) and that no errors appear.
+* **Compatibility:** First of all, make sure that the model is still compatible with the loading/saving wrappers (`loadKmxModel.m` & `saveKmxModel.m`) and that no errors appear.
 Check also that [`dependencies.txt`](https://github.com/SysBioChalmers/Kluyveromyces_marxianus-GEM/blob/master/ModelFiles/dependencies.txt) does not change in any unexpected ways (e.g. an "unknown" toolbox version).
 Finally, ensure that the SBML fields `model metaid`, `model id` and `model name` never change, as if they change it would create a conflict in the next release.
 * **Documentation:** Every change should be justified with a reference/link/argument.
 This can be provided as data in `/ComplementaryData`, or directly as a comment in the pull request.
 * **Reproducibility:** If there are any added scripts, make sure that if you run them, the model gets updated from how it was in `devel` to how it is in the pull request.
 For this, you may _locally_ switch to the corresponding branch, replace the `.xml` file with the one from `devel` before the changes, and run the associated scripts.
 Remember to stash any undesired changes afterwards.
 * **Style:** Ensure that the changes to the model are compliant with the model's rxn/met/gene naming conventions (when unsure, take a look at a similar field in the model).
 Also, make sure that scripts have a compliant style, and datasets are straight-forward to understand.